LorenzoNegri/Python-Labs/README.md

 ## Lorenzo Negri Programming

-Here you can view my programming laboratories and experiments coding in Data Science field with Python; starting from some basic but sometimes interesting coding [editor on GitHub](https://github.com/LorenzoNegri/Python-Labs/edit/master/README.md) to some advanced tricks and tips.
+Here you can view my programming laboratories and experiments coding in Data Science field with Python; starting from some basic operations and interesting coding [editor on GitHub](https://github.com/LorenzoNegri/Python-Labs/edit/master/README.md) to some advanced tricks and tips.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.